1st Ukrainian Front: Wartime

 On October 20, 1943, the Voronezh Front was renamed to the 1st Ukrainian Front.
-This name change reflected the westward advance of the Red Army in its campaign against the German Wehrmacht, leaving Russian Soviet Federative Socialist Republic behind and moving into Ukrainian Soviet Socialist Republic.
+This name change reflected the westward advance of the Red Army in its campaign against the German Wehrmacht, leaving Russia behind and moving into Ukraine.
 During 1944, the front participated with other fronts in the battles of Korsun-Shevchenkivskyy, and the battle of Hube's Pocket in Ukraine.
-It conducted the Lviv-Sandomierz Offensive, during which the Front was controlling the Soviet 1st Guards Tank Army, 3rd Guards Tank Army, 4th Tank Army, 3rd Guards, 5th Guards Army, 13th, 38th, and 60th Armies and 1st Guards Cavalry Corps.
+It conducted the Lvov-Sandomierz Offensive, during which the Front was controlling the Soviet 1st Guards Tank Army, 3rd Guards Tank Army, 4th Tank Army, 3rd Guards, 5th Guards Army, 13th, 38th, and 60th Armies and 1st Guards Cavalry Corps.
 It then took part in the battle for Ternopil'.
 The front participated or conducted battles in Ukraine, Poland, Germany, and Czechoslovakia during 1944 and 1945.
-The 1st Ukrainian often spearheaded the whole Eastern front.
+The 1st Ukrainian often spearheaded the whole Eastern Front.
 The 1st Ukrainian and the 1st Belorussian fronts were the largest and most powerful of all Soviet fronts as they had the objective of reaching Berlin and ending the war.

-In 1945 the front participated in the Vistula-Oder offensive, and conducted the Silesian and Prague Operations, and the siege of Breslau.
+In 1945, the front participated in the Vistula-Oder offensive, and conducted the Silesian and Prague Operations, and the siege of Breslau.
 It also participated in the Berlin operations in Germany and Poland.
 The front also conducted the major part of the Halbe Encirclement, in which most of the German 9th Army was destroyed south of Berlin.
 By this time the Polish Second Army was operating as part of the Front.
 Finally 1st Ukrainian Front provided the defence against the counter-attacks by Armee Wenck which aimed to relieve Berlin and the 9th Army, later uniting with the Americans on the Elbe River.
-The front then completed the Prague Offensive which became the final battle of World War II in Europe ,therefore ending the war.
+The front then completed the Prague Offensive which became the final battle of World War II in Europe, therefore ending the war.